Hyeseong0317/Biomedical_Segmentation/README.md

 [Going deeper with convolutions, GoogleNet, Inception](https://arxiv.org/pdf/1409.4842.pdf)

 Inception architecture was especially useful in the context of localization and object detection as the base network for [6] and [5].
 Interestingly, while most of the original architectural choices have been questioned and tested thoroughly, they turned out to be at least locally optimal.

+#### Object detection Key

+Note that assuming translation invariance means that our network will be built from convolutional building blocks.
+All we need is to find the optimal local construction and to repeat it spatially